hana-electronics/EVB-LoRaWAN-HTLRBL32L/examples/HelloWorld/README.md

 The firmware configures some necessary peripherals, like USART1.

+## SDK Version
+This example is compatible with version 1.x.x.

 ## Test Setup

 This section describes the basic test setup to running this application.